 Zero, I want to thank you for all of your hard work and dedication to Gaia.
 Unfortunately, we have to cancel the Morning Class.
 There are too many complications with other nations as it is right now and none of the Three other Leaders of Eden are willing to send any new Initiates to become Monks of Gaia.
 Last semesters Initiates will still be staying and Han will instruct them in the Night Class.
 In light of this, I’m making you Captain of Squad Zero.
 Kind of cool, huh?
 Your name being a number and all and the squad being centered around you?
-Anyways, your squad will be made up of You, Zero, and to Han’s evaluation, Syferr and Seren.
+Anyways, your squad will be made up of you, Zero, and to Han’s evaluation, Syferr and Seren.
 Your duties will be to continue research on Ether and Investigate any Suspicious or Unusual Activity that may or may not threaten Gaia as a whole.
 I figured you would enjoy this more anyways, as most of your time can be focused back upon Ether.

 Han will be constructing an evaluation for Syferr and Seren in place of the Morning Class today.
-Be wary he may choose to include you in it so if you notice things getting ‘dirty’, — haha! — don’t worry just play along.
+Be wary, he may choose to include you in it so if you notice things getting ‘dirty’, — haha! — don’t worry, just play along.
 Whether they pass or not, Han will explain the rest and give you your first mission … and this one is close to heart.
 Please complete it with care.
 I’m trusting you, my children.

-“A squad …” Seren said softly to herself.
+“A squad …” Seren said to herself.

 “I see.
 So the other nations are concerned we’ll use the power of Ether against them.
 And so that’s why they only want to send delegates they highly trust.
 That explains why all of us our Children of the Four Leaders.
 There’s no better people you could choose to do this.”
-Zero said thinking inquisitively.
+Zero said thinking outloud.
 “So what was the point of that test then?
 I’m not sure I understand.”

-“Oh, that.
+“Oh that?
 Right, of course.
 First, let me clear the area.”
 Han said as he raised his right arm out towards the domed ceiling of the Morning Classroom.
 He raised it higher and the thick mud immediately rose from the domed ceiling.
 He then cast his arm to the right of him quickly and all of the mud followed suit.
 It then seemed as if Han was guiding it downward.
 The mud started to disappear into the ground.
 It bore it’s way down into the ground through a hole the size of a coin.

 “Oh that.”
 Han waved his hand upward and the clay pebbles from earlier came back together and created another clay seal just as hard as the original.